Intevation/intelmq-certbund-contact/README.md

 ### Adding New Contacts

 Contacts can be added to the database directly using SQL.
+Though most users are expected to use a frontend application like Fody.

-These manually configured contacts will take precedence over contacts which were imported automatically, i.e. by `ripe_import.py`.
+When put into the tables for manual contacts, the entries will take precedence over contacts which were imported automatically, i.e. by `ripe_import.py`.

 Connect to the database: